Better-Britain/reports/reports/osa-explainer/sections/07_messy_middle.md

 <details>
 <summary><strong>What about encrypted chats (E2EE)?</strong></summary>
-The law includes a power that could be aimed at scanning—but only “if technically feasible.”
-Government has said it won’t be used until there’s a workable, privacy‑preserving solution.
+The law includes a power that could be aimed at scanning—but only <strong>if technically feasible</strong>.
+Government statements in 2025 reiterated that this won’t be used until there’s a workable, privacy‑preserving solution.
 Today, the focus is elsewhere: platform systems, not breaking E2EE (see [gov.uk OSA explainer](https://www.gov.uk/government/publications/online-safety-act-explainer/online-safety-act-explainer)).
 </details>

 <details>